LandonTClipp/LandonTClipp.github.io/docs/sysadmin/networking.md

 rsync relies on SSH, and many optimizations can be applied to it [as shown here](#ssh-optimizations).
 This is where most of your performance improvements will come from.

 The main method for improving aggregate rsync throughput is to spawn more processes so that more streams are being sent simultaneously.
 A single rsync process will eventually hit a max throughput, which is limited by TCP handshakes and retransmits.
+Some optimizations you can do:

+1. Increase TCP window size (more data sent per round trip)
+2. Increase TCP send buffer size (kernel parameter)
+3. Increase TCP receive buffer size (kernel parameter)

 ## OSI Layer 7 Protocols